 Diane was born and raised in Mt.
 Lebanon, PA in 1959.
 She developed artistic skills at a young age and started to paint in acrylics.
 She also had an interest in classical music and learned to play the piano at an early age.
 Diane excelled in painting seascapes and landscapes from traveling with her parents and also from her imagination.
 Diane received many high school awards for her art projects.
 She graduated from Mt.
-Lebanon High School with high honors in 1977, then attended Carnegie Mellon University in Pittsburgh, Beaver College in Philadelphia and received her associates degree in 1980 from The Art Institute of Pittsburgh.
+Lebanon High School majoring in fine arts with high honors in 1977, then attended Carnegie Mellon University in Pittsburgh, Beaver College in Philadelphia and received her associates degree in 1980 from The Art Institute of Pittsburgh.

 Diane had an exciting career in graphic arts with various companies in the Pittsburgh area.
 She specialized in signage design for hospitals, airports, hotels, cruise ship lines and public transportation.